-It’s really important to have the right connections in life; being in the right place at the right time and knowing the right person.
-Like someone said: “It’s not what you know that’s important, it’s who you know.”
+It is vitally important to have connections in life; being in the right place at the right time; or knowing the right person.
+Like someone said, “It’s not what you know that’s important, it’s who you know.”
 That’s right!
 Knowing the right person has advantages:

-When an opportunity to advance arises we want to be associated with someone of position and power so they can influence of our chances.
+When an opportunity to advance arises we want to be associated with someone of position and power so they can positively influence our opportunity.

-We want a close, honest friend as our auto mechanic so we won’t get “taken.”
+We want an honest person as our auto mechanic so we won’t get “taken.”

-When we want to attend a concert we want connections with someone that can get us front row seats.
+When we want to attend a concert we want connections with someone that can get us prime seating.

 We want to know someone that lets us vacation in their beachfront condo.

 Our original partner was God Himself.
-He’s the ultimate power-broker!
+And He is the ultimate power-broker!